cfournie/segmentation.evaluation/doc/source/index.rst

 * Kappa; and
 * Pi.

-If you have any problems or difficulties, please `log an issue <https://github.com/cfournie/segmentation.evaluation/issues>`_.
+If you have any suggestions, problems, or difficulties, please `log an issue <https://github.com/cfournie/segmentation.evaluation/issues>`_, or `contact me <http://nlp.chrisfournier.ca/about/>`_.
+For a roadmap of planned features and future work see my `page on SegEval <http://nlp.chrisfournier.ca/software/>`_.

 :Release: |version| (beta)
 :Date: |today|